-Kylian Mbappe wins World Cup golden boot award after hat-trick in final defeat
+Kylian Mbappe wins World Cup Golden Boot award after hat-trick in final defeat

 The 23-year-old scored three times for France in the final to end the tournament with eight goals, though Les Bleus lost to Argentina in a penalty shootout

-Kylian Mbappe has won the golden boot at the World Cup in Qatar, after scoring a hat-trick in France's defeat by Argentina in Sunday's final.
+Kylian Mbappe has won the Golden Boot at the World Cup in Qatar, after scoring a hat-trick in France's defeat by Argentina in Sunday's final.

 The prize is awarded to the player who has scored the most goals at the most recent edition of the tournament, an accolade that Mbappe secured on Sunday (18 December) by netting for the sixth, seventh and eighth times at the Qatar World Cup.